Quick Answer

 How You Submit Your Data

-- Batch Processing.
+The way you receive this data depends on how fast you need to move.- Batch Processing.
 This is ideal for big database cleanups or list enhancement.
 You upload a massive file of thousands of numbers, the system grinds through them, and you download a fully enriched version a few minutes later.

 - Real-Time API.
 This is for the live moments.
 If a lead enters their phone number into a form on your website, an API can trigger a reverse append instantly.
 By the time you get the notification that a new lead signed up, you already know exactly who they are.